EskoDijk/ot-ns/cli/README.md

 NOTE: if any counters of nodes are reset using the OT CLI command `counters <type> reset` while KPI collection is ongoing, the results of KPI collection will become incorrect.

+NOTE: KPI recording makes use of the [coaps](#coaps) command to enable CoAP message statistics.
+This may interfere with a user's ongoing CoAP message statistics collection, if any.

 ### load